fossterer/NuTrack/README.md

 An Android application that lets you log your food intake by clicking on a day in a calendar.

+## What this app can't do (at this time)

+- On selecting a date, a toast is displayed.
+Display a window with 4 sections (Breakfast, Lunch, Dinner and Snacks arranged vertically) instead

 ## Features

 ### Nov 04 - Nov 08 2019